Castillo de la Real Fuerza: Isabel de Bobadilla

 Isabel de Bobadilla, or Inés de Bobadilla (c.
-1505–1554) was the first female governor of Cuba from 1539–1543.
+1505–1554) was the first female governor of Cuba from 1539 to 1543.

 Background

 Isabel was born to a family closely associated with the exploration and conquest of the Americas.
 She was the third child of Pedro de Arias and Isabel de Bobadilla y Peñalosa.
 Pedro de Arias was one of conquerors of Central America and also the governor of Nicaragua.
-Isabel’s mother was niece to Beatriz de Bobadilla, a close acquaintance of Isabella I of Castile and served as the matriarch of two of the most powerful and richest families in Spain, the Bobadillas and Peñalosas.
+Isabel's mother was niece to Beatriz de Bobadilla, a close acquaintance of Isabella I of Castile and served as the matriarch of two of the most powerful and richest families in Spain, the Bobadillas and Peñalosas.
 Isabel de Bobadilla (daughter) is also granddaughter to Francisco de Bobadilla, who was appointed to succeed Christopher Columbus as the second governor of the Indies in 1499.

 Marriage and kinship

 Isabel de Bobadilla married the prominent explorer and conquistador Hernando de Soto in 1537, who was in charge of one of the first European expeditions into what is now the United States.
-In 1535-36, Isabel must have been in her late twenties or early thirties, which suggests that she may have been a widow or, in some way, seen as an undesirable mate because women from powerful families were typically married before they reached their late twenties.
+In 1535–36, Isabel must have been in her late twenties or early thirties, which suggests that she may have been a widow or, in some way, seen as an undesirable mate because women from powerful families were typically married before they reached their late twenties.
 The Conveyance of Dower is a document that was signed at Valladolid on November 14, 1536.
 The Conveyance of Dower lists all the cattle that had belonged to Pedro de Arias in Panama, the estate, the slaves, and the horses as a "pure and perfect gift irrevocable in favour."
-This document verifies the wealth of Bobadilla’s family and also shows how Isabel's marriage to de Soto was a business arrangement between a very powerful Spanish family and an established conquistador.
+This document verifies the wealth of Bobadilla's family and also shows how Isabel's marriage to de Soto was a business arrangement between a very powerful Spanish family and an established conquistador.

 Hernando de Soto was named governor of Cuba and Adelantado de Florida, and both arrived in Cuba in 1538.
 Documents show that Isabel brought to Cuba her slaves, including three white slaves who were Christians, possibly baptized Moors.
 Within the first couple weeks of 1539, the first couple of Cuba purchased at least four plantations near the city of Havana, with the largest plantation at Cojimar on the coast just east of the bay.